ctomkow/jsonparse/README.md

 -  Provide JSON data as a dictionary or a list, as well as the key as a string

 -  Returns a list of values that match the corresponding key.

+`find_keys(data: dict | list, keys: list) -> list`

+-  Provide JSON data as a dictionary or a list, as well as a list of keys

+-  Returns a two dimensional list of values matching the keys

 `find_key_chain(data: dict | list, keys: list) -> list`